bitcrew/UniStarling/README.md

 UniStarling
 ===========

-A port of various features from the Starling Framework to Unity3d using UniSWF.
+A port of the Starling Framework for Unity3d and UniSWF.